ThembaMtshelwane/staff-vault/README.md

    2. Role-Based Access Control: Learned how to implement and manage different access levels within the application.
    3. File Management: Implemented the functionality to upload, store, and associate files with staff members.
    4. MVC Architecture: Used the MVC pattern to structure the backend, improving scalability and code organization.

+## Future Improvements
+   1. Use Zod for client data validation in the backend.
+   2. Use TypeScriot in the backend.